This Stargazing Guide for Beginners is sponsored by REI

 Well, because, if you do have a campfire in your stargazing location (for example, if you’re at a campground), then the opportunity to toast a few marshmallows over the open flame is too good to pass up, even if having a fire nearby does affect your night vision!
 Also useful for roasting hot dogs, of course.
 If you’re going to have a fire in your location though please make sure it’s safe and legal to do so and ensure it’s fully extinguished and cleared up when you’re done.

-I really hope you enjoyed reading this stargazing guide for beginners and hope it kickstarts a future full of micro-adventures with your family and friends.
+I really hope you enjoyed reading our simple guide to stargazing for beginners (without a telescope), and hope it kickstarts a future full of micro-adventures with your family and friends.
 There’s so much adventure out there and we want to help you do it in a fun and accurately informed manner.

 Join the Trail & Kale Newsletter to receive updates on our latest adventure guides.